Updated November 25, 2025

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (perfect getting rid of germs, as a form of editing my decision),
+Because poor me if I didn’t (perfect getting rid of germs, as a form of editing my thoughts about touching the environment),

 namely, the delay in the pleasure of getting over the grief from the loss